Skip to main content

 3. The tool scans the folder recursively and displays all discovered JSON policy files, grouped by type (Device Configuration, Endpoint Security, etc.)

 4. Select the policies for your deployment scope.
-For a CMMC L2 baseline engagement, select only the Layer 1 JSON files.
+For a core baseline (CMMC L2, or a Commercial NIST 800-171 Rev. 3 starting set), select only the Layer 1 JSON files.
 For a comprehensive defense-in-depth deployment, select Layer 1 + Layer 2 (and Layer 3 entries that apply to your environment).
 You can also import everything and remove individual policies later, but a clean tenant policy list is easier to maintain and easier for an assessor to review than a list of unassigned policies.

 5. Click Import to start the operation